corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/tools-config-obfuscator.md

 {{< /note >}}

 {{< warning >}}
-The Corda Enterprise Network Manager ([https://docs.cenm.r3.com/](https://docs.cenm.r3.com/)) does not currently support obfuscated configurations.
+The Corda Enterprise Network Manager (see the CENM section on [https://docs.corda.net/](https://docs.corda.net/)) does not currently support obfuscated configurations.
 {{< /warning >}}